-The project is led by Yafeng Yin, professor in the Department of Civil and Environmental Engineering with Yiheng Feng from the U-M Transportation Research Institute (UMTRI) and Shen as co-principal investigators.
+The project is led by Yafeng Yin, a professor in the Department of Civil and Environmental Engineering with Yiheng Feng from the U-M Transportation Research Institute (UMTRI) and Shen as co-principal investigators.

 “Our team aims to revolutionize the current process of traffic signal timing via distributed and decentralized optimization methods,” said Shen.